Bluffton University: Academics

-Bluffton offers academic study in more than 85 majors, minors and interdisciplinary programs; adult bachelor's degree-completion program in business management, accounting and RN to BSN; and master's degrees in organizational management, business administration with available concentrations in health care management and accounting and financial management.
-An Online MBA is also offered in collaboration with Eastern Mennonite University and Goshen College.
-Graduate courses in education are offered leading to licensure and endorsements.
+Bluffton offers academic study in more than 90 majors, minors and interdisciplinary programs; and master's degrees in organizational management, business administration, social work, and nutrition and dietetics.
+Graduate courses in education are offered leading to a master's degree, licensure and endorsements.

-Bluffton University holds a certificate of authorization from the Ohio Board of Regents to confer the degrees of bachelor of arts, bachelor of science, master of arts in education, master of arts in organizational management, and master of business administration.
-Bluffton University is accredited by The Higher Learning Commission, a member of the North Central Association, and the Council for Christian Colleges and Universities.
+Bluffton University holds a certificate of authorization from the Ohio Board of Regents to confer the degrees of Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing, Master of Arts in Education, Master of Arts in Organizational Management, Master of Business Administration, Master of Social Work.
+Bluffton University is accredited by The Higher Learning Commission, a member of the North Central Association.

 Students at Bluffton are not proctored during exams.
 Instead, students are on their honor not to cheat and to report any students who do to the instructor.
 Students are expected to write the honor pledge (“I am unaware of any inappropriate aid having been given or received during this exam") on their exams and sign their names.

 The honor system was created in 1918 by chemistry professor H.W.
 Berky, who borrowed the idea from his undergraduate education at Princeton University.

 Campus

-Residential in nature, the Bluffton University campus is situated on 234 wooded acres in the northwest Ohio village of Bluffton.

-The village of Bluffton, a Swiss-German community founded in 1861, is a thriving, friendly rural community with a population of approximately 4,000.
-Bluffton offers dining, shopping, a hospital, movie theatre, bowling, golf, an airport, and more.
-Main Street offers a variety of interesting shops, including a full service quilt shop and a hardware store.
-It also has shops offering antiques, folk art, crafts from third world countries, sports gear and health food.

-In addition, Toledo is just an hour to the north and Dayton is 90 minutes to the south.
+The Bluffton University campus is located on 234 wooded acres in the northwest Ohio village of Bluffton.
+The village of Bluffton, a Swiss-German community founded in 1861, is a rural community with a population of approximately 4,000.
+Toledo is an hour north and Dayton is 90 minutes south.